siryoussef/NixOS/README.md

  **well, Isn't that every nixos users target? , however I have some relatively clearly defined goals** :-

+ general design goals:-

+ 1- modularity with abstraction into central files acting as control centers for commonly needed code (storage-related, pkglists' definition-related & general settings) paving the road for managing nix code with a gui app (with beginners in mind)!

+ 2- freedom software as much as possiple (avoiding lockins & improving privacy & security with sacrifycing needs), with better sane default software

- 1- A libreOS yet convenient with modularity in mind.
+ 3- A design with better performance, declarativity, easy development & upgrade in mind.

+ some other specifics (more variable):-

- 2- universal architecture & device compatibilty (cross platform).
+ 1- universal architecture & device compatibilty (cross platform).

- 3-universal app compatibilty (think VMs, distrobox, Waydroid & Wine ).
+ 2-universal app compatibilty (think VMs, distrobox, Waydroid & Wine ).

- 4- privacy : mainly by using alternative software.
+ 3- privacy : mainly by using alternative software.

- 5- security in resonably performant manner (much more secure than windows & much more performant than qubes ).
+ 4- security in resonably performant manner (much more secure than windows & much more performant than qubes ).

- 6- universal environment compatibility! , think VMs, Containers, devShells , home-manager on other OSes !
+ 5- universal environment compatibility! , think VMs, Containers, devShells , home-manager on other OSes !
  ....
  Well I lied a little about the targets clarity, however the target gets clearer as we move on